 Hi.
 It's Lois in the kitchen.
-I am an author, home chef, health advocate and food coach who fought my way back from several debilitating health issues, including a moderate heart attack!
+I am an author, home chef, health advocate, and food coach who fought my way back from several debilitating health issues, including a moderate heart attack!
 I discovered that inflammation caused by the food I ate was the underlying cause of most of my health problems and developed a method and tools to help others research their food sensitivities.
 And I wrote two books (one in two different sizes) to teach you what I know.
-You can learn more and visit my author page here.
+You can learn more and visit my author page here (affiliate link).

 I have always loved to cook (read: eat!) and make food for family and guests.
 Well not always.
 Some of my family members are pretty picky eaters.
 So, I'll clarify.
 I love to cook for people who love to eat what I make.
 I show my love by doing things for those I care about, especially making them tasty, usually healthy, food.

 I love spending time with friends and family, especially grandkids.
 I love coffee, cooking, eating, entertaining, sharing my food with others, learning new things, helping people, and providing a source of inspiration to women.
 I love to walk, particularly in nature where I can observe the plants and animals, and sit by a lake, river, or ocean.
 I grew up in Wisconsin, where there are LOTS of lakes and rivers.

 I like most animals, especially dogs and cats.
 (I cannot go to the shelter because it makes me sad that I can't rescue all of the animals, and I hate to see them cooped up.)
 I enjoy showing my grandkids bugs, worms, and plants, and teaching them how to catch frogs.